TokTok/c-toxcore/docs/filetransfer_v2a.md

 # Spec for Filetransfer version 2 addon (short: ftv2a)

-## how do filetransfers in tox work
+## how do filetransfers in tox work?

 ```
 sender --->                                   | ---> receiver